-This is my actual infrastructure.
-Not a reference architecture or a planning document — the real thing, running on Proxmox in Hamilton, Ontario.
-I'm documenting it because most self-hosting guides show you either a single container or an enterprise deployment.
-Here's what the middle looks like after years of iteration.
+This is my actual infrastructure — the real thing, not a reference diagram or a planning doc.
+It runs on Proxmox on commodity hardware in Ontario.
+I'm writing it down because most self-hosting guides show you either a single container or a full enterprise deployment.
+This is what the middle looks like after years of iteration.

 The Foundation

-Proxmox VE on commodity hardware.
-VMs and LXC containers.
-Nothing exotic — the point is that you can replace any piece of this with what you have.
-Proxmox is free, runs on anything with a CPU and enough RAM, and gives you a web interface for managing your fleet.
+Proxmox VE on commodity hardware — VMs and LXC containers, nothing exotic.
+The point is that you can swap any piece of this for whatever you already have.
+Proxmox is free, runs on anything with a CPU and enough RAM, and gives you one web interface for the whole fleet.

-Everything runs in Docker containers managed by Docker Compose.
+Everything runs in Docker containers under Docker Compose.
 Each service gets its own directory, its own compose file, its own data volume.
-This isolation means I can update, restart, or debug one service without touching the others.
+That isolation means I can update, restart, or debug one service without touching the rest.

 The Gateway

-Traefik as the reverse proxy.
-Every service is reachable by domain name with automatic TLS via Let's Encrypt.
-Traefik watches Docker labels to discover new services — deploy a container with the right labels and it's automatically routed.
-No nginx config files to edit by hand.
+Traefik is the reverse proxy.
+Every service is reachable by domain name with automatic TLS from Let's Encrypt, and Traefik discovers services from their labels — deploy a container with the right labels and it routes itself.
+No hand-edited nginx files.

-Crowdsec as the community-driven WAF.
-It reads Traefik access logs, detects attack patterns, and shares threat intelligence with other Crowdsec nodes.
-Think fail2ban but collaborative and aware of application-layer attacks.
+Crowdsec is the community-driven WAF.
+It reads Traefik's access logs, recognizes attack patterns, and shares threat intelligence with other Crowdsec nodes — fail2ban's idea, but collaborative and aware of application-layer attacks.
 See Traefik + Crowdsec for the setup.

-WireGuard for remote access.
-No port forwarding, no exposed services.
-I connect to my network from anywhere through an encrypted tunnel.
-The only publicly exposed ports are 80 and 443 through Traefik.
+WireGuard handles remote access.
+No port forwarding, no exposed admin panels — I reach the network from anywhere through an encrypted tunnel.
+The only ports open to the internet are 80 and 443, in front of Traefik.

 The Services